 Depth first search (DFS) is a search algorithm that starts at the deepest level of a sorted data structure and works its way up.
 This means that it visits each node of the data structure in turn, looking for matches.
 Because DFS is less likely to visit nodes that it has already visited, it can more quickly find items that are buried in the data.

 DFS is useful when you want to search for specific items in a large data set.
 For example, if you want to find all the items that have a value greater than 10, you could start by searching the entire data set at once using a simple search algorithm like binary search.
-But if the data set is large, chances are good that some of the items will be buried deep within the data structure.
-With DFS, you can start by looking only at the nodes near the beginning of the data structure and work your way towards the end.
-This method will eventually find all of the items in the data set that have a value greater than 10.
+But if the data set is large, some items might bury deep within the data structure.

 There are several different algorithms for performing DFS, but most versions use a similar basic approach.
 The first step is to create a list of all of the nodes in the data structure.
 Next, we determine which node should be our starting point.
 We do this by comparing our current position on our list with each node on our list and picking whichever node comes closest.
 Finally, we visit every node on our list in turn and look for any matches to